Teen Dream

 Teen Dream is the third studio album by American dream pop duo Beach House.
-It was released on January 26, 2010 as the band's debut album on the record label Sub Pop.
+It was released on January 26, 2010, as the band's debut album on the record label Sub Pop.
 Internationally, the album was released by Bella Union in Europe, Mistletone Records in Australia, and Arts & Crafts in Mexico.
 The album was produced by the band and Chris Coady.
+The duo began recording the album after going on tour in support of their second studio album Devotion (2008), with sessions taking place at Dreamland Studios in Hurley, New York and DNA in New York City.